John Scudder Sr.: India

 In 1836 John Scudder and Rev. Winslow started a mission at Madras with the purpose of establishing a printing press to issue the Scriptures and tracts in the Tamil language.
 He became the first American medical missionary in India.
 John Scudder Sr. established his residence at Chintadrepettah (Chintadripet).
-He was in the United States in 1842-1846 and returned to India in 1847 where he spent two years in Madura giving medical aid to the Arcot Mission at the special request of the Board though not appointed as a member of it.
-In 1849 Scudder returned to his mission in Madras, where he laboured till his death.
-He took a visit for the benefit of his health to Wynberg, Cape of Good Hope, Africa where he died on January 13, 1855.
-He and his wife Harriet had six surviving sons and two daughters who all became medical missionaries and worked in South India.
+He was in the United States from 1842 to 1846 and returned to India in 1847, where he spent two years in Madura giving medical aid to the Arcot Mission at the special request of the Board, though not appointed as a member of it.
+In 1849 Scudder returned to his mission in Madras, where he laboured until his death.
+He took a visit for the benefit of his health to Wynberg, Cape of Good Hope, Africa, where he died on January 13, 1855.
+He and his wife Harriet had six surviving sons and two daughters, who all became medical missionaries and worked in South India.